mwojtyczka/databricks-shared-clusters-cost-calculator/README.md

 # Future work

 * More IdPs: Extend the User Info workflow to support more IdP providers (e.g. Okta, One Login), not only Microsoft Entra ID.
+* Support for regular Databricks clusters (job and all-purpose).